Côte d'Ivoire entry requirements for Senegal passport holders

 Senegalese passport holders can travel to Côte d'Ivoire visa-free for stays up to 90 days.
 This policy has been in place for years and remains unchanged in 2026.
 Just show up at the airport with your passport and you'll get a stamp on arrival — no application, no fee.

-Your passport must be valid for at least 6 months beyond your intended departure date from Côte d'Ivoire.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.
+Your passport must be valid for the entire time you plan to stay in Côte d'Ivoire.
+Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.

 Required